A Completely Irresistible (and Foolproof!) Tuna Tartare!

 - 2 tsp fresh lime juice

-- 1 tsp ginger paste or 1 tsp grated fresh ginger
+- 1 tsp ginger paste, or 1 tsp grated fresh ginger

-For the tuna
+For the Tuna

-- 1 lb ahi tuna fresh, sushi-grade
+- 1 lb ahi tuna, fresh, sushi-grade

-- ½ medium avocado diced
+- ½ medium ripe avocado, diced

-- 3 Tbsp white onion very thinly sliced
+- 3 Tbsp white onion, very thinly sliced

-- ¼ cup cilantro finely chopped
+- ¼ cup fresh cilantro, finely chopped

-- 1 tsp toasted sesame seeds plus more for serving
+- 1 tsp toasted sesame seeds,

-- Wonton crisps or thin crackers for serving, optional
+- Wonton crisps or thin crackers

 Instructions